 How do libraries get funding?

-Traditionally, libraries lean on grants and private fundraising to run their operations and services.
-In the US, there are various established cultural and library grants that are also supplemented by emerging funding programs such as technology grants.
+Traditionally, libraries lean on federal grants and private fundraising to run their operations and services.
+In the United States, there are various established cultural and library grants that are also supplemented by emerging funding programs such as technology grants.
 One example is the NASA@ My Library Grant, by which 60 US public libraries are selected to receive training and resources to host NASA programming, access to subject matter experts and a stipend to purchase relevant materials.

-While these traditional funding mechanisms have worked for libraries in the past, they’re often not enough.
+While these traditional funding mechanisms have worked for many libraries in the past, they’re often not enough.
 To bridge the gap, libraries need to consider a different approach to generating the revenue they need to provide crucial services to their communities.

 Here’s what that might look like.